 Now it may try to get out of hand every now and then, but setting ground rules for the children helps improve their capacity for learning and studying, as well as allowing you to focus on your business as well.
 Making sure you abide by the ground rules set also helps your kids get a good dose in character training in terms of patience, respect, and work ethic.

-Overall, having some type of schedule is essential for making the most out of the study time, and maximizing the day for everyone’s benefit.
-There are tons of ways you can make your daily schedule, but starting with a close look at your family, the activities you have going on, and going from there will help you draw up the perfect schedule for your homeschooling each day.
+Overall, having some type of routine is essential for making the most out of the study time, and maximizing the day for everyone’s benefit.
+There are tons of ways you can set up a daily routine, but starting with a close look at your family, the activities you have going on, and going from there will help you draw up the perfect schedule for your homeschooling each day.

 If push comes to shove and you find yourself in a position where you are not able to physically homeschool your kids and run a business effectively, consider alternatives.
 When something has got to give, you have to decide what that’s going to be.
-I don’t always recommend this, but the options are there.
+I don’t always recommend this as the first go-to option, but you should know that options are there.

 As a working mother, it is important to be able to make time for both things, and this involves planning and preparation.
 Don’t hesitate to be decisive about the best course of action to achieve this.
 Use the ideas I shared to help you and do what’s best for your family.